 Hives can appear anywhere in the body and it is possible for them to change shape as well.
-They can move around, reappear after a very short period of time, and it’s also possible for them to change shape.
+They can move around, and reappear after a very short period of time, and it’s also possible for them to change shape.

 If you have bumps that have a clear edge, that suddenly go away, or that appear suddenly, then this is indicative of an infection.
 Pressing the middle of the red hive may also make it turn white, another sign of a bacterial cause, as opposed to a bug bite.

-Could Other Conditions Cause UTI Like Symptoms And A Rash?
+Could Other Conditions Cause UTI Like Symptoms and a Rash?

 There are other conditions that can cause UTI-like symptoms and rashes.
 Some of them include a vaginal yeast infection and an STI.

 With a vaginal yeast infection, you may find that you are very itchy around the vagina and the vulva.
 You may also find that you are itchy and that you have a thick, white discharge.
 Small or tiny cracks in the skin may also be present, along with a burning sensation when you go to the bathroom.
 Pain during sex is also a common symptom.